 All three projects will be of enduring benefit to Exeter’s Biophysics Research Group and collaborators throughout the University and beyond.

-Prof Brasselet’s visit leaves the Physics Department at Exeter a legacy of novel tools for biophysical research.
-Together, members of the Biophysics Research Group and Prof Brasselet have discussed many new problems, which we hope will form the bases of continuing collaborations.
+Professor Brasselet’s visit leaves the Physics Department at Exeter a legacy of novel tools for biophysical research.
+Together, members of the Biophysics Research Group and Professor Brasselet have discussed many new problems, which we hope will form the bases of continuing collaborations.

 Professor Sophie Brasselet